TomaszTrebacz/nestjs-rest-cucumber/README.md

 # Backend graphql example app

-This repository is for showing the design of MR backend graphql project structure.
+This repository is for showing the design of MR backend REST project structure.

 ## Configuration